oomek/attractplus/Compile.md

    make MXE_TARGETS='x86_64-w64-mingw32.static' ffmpeg sfml libarchive curl
    ```

-3. Extract the Attract-Mode source to your system.
+3. Extract the Attract-Mode Plus source to your system.

 4. From the directory you extracted the source into, run the following: